 The Pousada Marina Infante has two things going for it: location and price, given that it’s the cheapest place to stay in Cotai.
-Rooms fluctuate between $425 and $475 in the low season, which is about $300 to $400 cheaper than Broadway Macau and the Holiday Inn.
+Rooms fluctuate between $425 and $475 in the low season, which is about $300 to $400 cheaper than Broadway Macau.
 Even other nearby budget options that aren’t in Cotai (Grand Dragon and Grandview) cost about $100 to $150 more, and they’re a good 10 minutes away on foot.

 Other than the location being (somewhat) great, PMI is a dump, and I almost wanted to take a shower after staying there.

 Reminiscent of 2 and 3 star hovels on the mainland, the rooms are throw up rude, with shoddy wood furnishings, homely drapes and nasty brown carpeting that looks a million years old.

 The Wifi is very unreliable the closer you move away from the door, and I spent most of my stay sitting on the floor wedged between the wall and the closet, wondering why I couldn’t be relaxing on the bed like a normal person.

 After walking around the property, it’s clear that no one really cares about anything, with the men’s changing room on the 1st floor the best proof of that.
 Tarped up from one side to the other, perhaps you can make the case that they are currently renovating, but I bet it’s been in that sorry condition for 5 years now.

 The sauna, which I couldn’t wait to use, was naturally out of order, and probably has been since 2012.